Infraste03/KGE_RS/fashion_generalization/alternate_learning/models/README.md

 - a TransE-based Knowledge Graph task;
 - a SASRec-based sequential recommendation task;
-- a hard-shared entity embedding matrix;
+- a shared entity embedding matrix;
 - task-specific loss functions;
 - negative samplers;
 - a joint model that orchestrates the two tasks.